rayford295/urban_tree_shade_analysis/README.md

 https://pro.arcgis.com/en/pro-app/latest/tool-reference/conversion/las-dataset-to-raster.htm

 2006DSM file name: means F drive has some many DSM, DTM, DEM data, including point, CAD, raster; tells how to get the height information from these value
+You can find these data in area 4 and area6

 checkpoint: